tbs1980/NumericalIntegration/README.md

 	* [MPFR C++](http://www.holoborodko.com/pavel/mpfr/ )

 ## Compilation
-A compile script has been added, from the Numerical Integration Top level directory, simply run: ./compile.sh
+A compile script has been added to the top level directory, simply run: ./compile.sh

 The following compilation flags must be passed